zaesa/DataTrain-2022-OT-ST-WS-06/README.md

 You can start setting up your first project.
 You will use this project for most of today's exercises.

-Open a terminal of your choice and navigate to a directory where you want to create your project.

 ### 3.1 Project initialization

 Before you can use most Git commands, you must tell Git that the directory you are in should be a Git repository.
 To do this, you must use the `git init -b main` command.
 The `-b main` option is short for `--initial-branch=main` and sets the default branch named _main_.
 Do not worry now about what are branches.